MEET THE TRIP LEADERS

 She spent a lot of time climbing with her new friends, then decided to join the local chapter council as the marketing chair.
 In addition, Carrie is a trip leader, international trip leader, instructor.

 Originally from New Hampshire, Joanne came to Colorado as a college student and decided to make the Centennial State her home.
-As a trip leader who joined the CMC in 2012, and has led trips to Bryce Canyon and Glacier National Parks in Winter.
-She is an assistant instructor for the CMC Backcountry Ski Touring School.
-Joanne has organized many trips for family and friends to international destinations such as Costa Rica, Italy, Greece, France, Iceland, and Peru.
+As a trip leader who joined the CMC in 2012, and has led trips to Bryce Canyon and Glacier National Parks in Winter and upcoming trips going to Croatia and Yellowstone in Winter.
+She is an assistant instructor for the CMC Backcountry Nordic Ski School.
+Joanne has organized many trips for family and friends to international destinations such as Costa Rica, Italy, Greece, France, Iceland, Norway, Germany, Netherlands and Peru.
 Joanne is a Registered Nurse with critical care and is certified in WFA, BCLS and ACLS.
 She and her husband Chip are passionate about maintaining an active lifestyle and their goal on the weekends is to never be home!